Roots and Radishes

 Description

-For only a few minutes of hands-on time the night before, these kiwi coconut overnight oats double in size and become pillowy soft in the fridge overnight!
-The perfect breakfast or snack with easily digestible complex carbs.
+For only a few minutes of hands-on time the night before, these kiwi coconut overnight oats become pillowy soft in the fridge overnight!
+The perfect meal prep breakfast with tropical flavor.

 Ingredients